 As the Flight Commander Air on 55 Squadron I now had many extra administrative duties which I will not go into here.
 I also had additional duties in the air: I was the Squadron QFI and also an Instrument Rating Examiner (IRE), which meant that I was responsible for carrying out periodic proficiency checks on the squadron captains and some senior co-pilots.
 In due course I also became the first choice captain for taking very senior officers up on demonstration air-to-air refuelling sorties.

 Above: The normal pre-flight photo for visiting VIPs.
-The 4 stars painted on the side of the aircraft near the entrance door was just for this sortie.
+The 4 stars painted on the side of the aircraft near the entrance door were just for this sortie.

-One day I was detailed to fly General Sir Richard Ward, KCB DSO MC, the MoD Chief of Personnel and Logistics (CPL), in the 6th seat facing forward to demonstrate the art of refuelling in-flight from another tanker.
-As I mentioned on an earlier page, the 6th seat could be fitted facing forwards or backwards but it had to be installed one way or the other before flight.
+On 1st November 1974 I was detailed, at very short notice, to fly General Sir Richard Ward, KCB DSO MC, the MoD Chief of Personnel and Logistics (CPL), in the 6th seat facing forward to demonstrate the art of refuelling in-flight from another tanker.
+As I mentioned on an earlier page, the 6th seat could be fitted facing forwards or backwards, but it had to be installed one way or the other before flight.
 When facing forward, the occupant's knees were very close to the shoulders of the two pilots, very matey, but there was an excellent view out of the front of the aircraft.
 Facing to the rear the 6th seat occupant had no view of anything very much and was used mainly by crew chiefs in transit between airfields or checking officers monitoring one of the rear crew.

 To have a very senior officer in the 6th seat of a Victor facing forwards, was something the entire crew were less than happy about.
 According to the rules at the time, the only folk allowed to fly in that particular seat were Victor aircrew and crew chiefs and they were permitted to do so only when it was essential for their duties and when they had practised the in-flight escape procedures in a crew simulator.
 In the event of a dire emergency which required the crew to abandon aircraft, the occupant of the 6th seat facing forward had to be last of the four crew in the rear cabin to leave the aircraft - for complicated physical reasons which I won't go into here.
 If the 6th seat occupant did not act correctly he would probably prevent the other three from baling out.
 That would leave the captain with a real problem.